degville/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/modify-kernel-options.md

 The gadget snap can contain only one of `cmdline.full` or `cmdline.extra`; the presence of both files at the same time is treated as an error.

 Extending the kernel command line using drop-in files is also supported on systems using the full disk encryption.
-See [Full disk encryption](/explanation/full-disk-encryption) for more details.
+See {ref}`Full disk encryption <explanation-full-disk-encryption>` for more details.

 ## Customising the kernel command line